-The Gibbons E-Discovery Task Force is an interdisciplinary group of attorneys, information technology specialists, and knowledge management professionals, all of whom bring their significant and diverse experiences to bear in serving two critical, inter-related functions – to effectively counsel clients and to provide comprehensive, up-to-the minute training in this cutting-edge discipline for all Gibbons attorneys.
+The Gibbons E-Discovery Task Force is here to guide its clients through this ever changing and dangerous landscape.
+The E-Discovery Task Force is an interdisciplinary group of attorneys, information technology specialists, and knowledge management professionals, all of whom bring their significant and diverse experiences to bear in serving two critical, interrelated functions – to effectively counsel clients and to provide all Gibbons attorneys with comprehensive, up-to-the minute training in this cutting-edge discipline.
 Whether monitoring decisional law, relevant regulations, and emerging trends; offering practical and cost-effective strategies for responding to discovery demands; evaluating e-discovery and litigation support vendors for cost and process defensibility; or drafting and implementing customized information management, social media, and legal hold policies, the Gibbons E-Discovery Task Force is well-equipped to solve your organization’s most difficult e-discovery and related problems.

 In addition, while judges throughout the country vary greatly in their interpretations of the relevant rules and obligations and differ in their approaches to remediation for allegedly improper behavior, an overriding theme has evolved: those companies that can demonstrate and document reasonableness in the crafting and execution of their document management policies, as well as their litigation-related preservation and production efforts, will be afforded greater latitude when it comes to requests for limitations on the scope and cost of e-discovery responses, and greater tolerance for the occasional – and inevitable – missing document or flaw in the collection process.

 - Evaluation and analysis of the impact of key decisional law

 - Litigation/investigation hold directive counseling addressing, for example, hold triggers, effective communication, and compliance

 - E-discovery best practices compliance counseling and assistance, including pre- and post-litigation measures to minimize sanctions potential